sushil2601/javaScript_practise/REACT.md

 Q. RTK Query
 Ans :-
-    RTK Query is a powerful data fetching and caching tool.
-It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself.
+    RTK Query is a powerful data fetching and caching tool that comes built-in with Redux Toolkit.

+    It helps :-
+            .Fetch data from APIs

+            .Cache the responses

+            .Automatically handle loading and error states

+            .Refetch when needed

+            .Minimize boilerplate

 ---------------------------------------------------------------------------------------------------
 <!-- Project description -->